 Click here for a list of activities and attractions that are open now.

 Eater named Richmond to its 2020 list of the best cities in the world to dine in—and they weren’t wrong, even in the COVID-19 era.
 Many of Richmond restaurants have persevered during the pandemic, and as restrictions lift, they’ve found ways to provide customers with dine-in experiences that raise health and safety to a whole new bar.

-Additionally, some restaurants—including Steveston Built Local Taphouse + Grill and Porthole Steveston—have temporarily been allowed to expand their patios.
+Additionally, some restaurants—including Steveston Built Local Taphouse + Grill—have temporarily been allowed to expand their patios.

 Click here for details on which food & drink establishments are open for dine-in, takeout, and delivery.